 The United States emerged from a deep depression in 1878 and entered a period of rapid industrial growth.
 Over the next five years, Kansas became the first state to outlaw all alcoholic beverages, the opening salvo of a heartland backlash that would eventually culminate in a nationwide constitutional ban.
 Thomas Edison patented the light bulb; John D. Rockefeller set up the Standard Oil Trust; and a railroad building boom significantly increased the miles of track, transforming a myriad of lines into a grand transportation network.
 It was the dawn of the Gilded Age.
-The ranks of the middle and upper classes expanded once again, allowing more people than ever to dine outside the home on the holidays when the hotels pulled out all the stops.
-Twelve Christmas menus from throughout the country during the years 1878 to 1882 reveal the social and food customs of the new era that would become known as the Gilded Age.
+The middle and upper classes expanded once again, allowing more people than ever to dine outside the home on the holidays when the hotels pulled out all the stops.
+Twelve Christmas menus from the years 1878 to 1882 reveal the social and food customs of the new era that would become known as the Gilded Age.

 City Hotel – New Orleans

 City Hotel was one of the finest hostelries in New Orleans.
 Located on the corner of Camp and Common Streets, the City Hotel was one of the finest hotels in the city.
 It ranked with the better-known St. Charles, the Verandah, and the St. Louis.
 Although regional influences were generally muted in the late nineteenth century, the example below from a lavish Christmas dinner in 1878 reflects French and Creole influences and the abundance of local seafood.
-The wide range of dishes, such as baked sheepshead à la Boudro (named after the antebellum New Orleans chef Lucien Bourdo), snipe pate à la Tallyrand, and Kentucky possum with sweet potatoes, a dish that symbolized the Old South.
+The wide range of dishes, such as baked sheepshead à la Boudro (named after the local antebellum chef Lucien Bourdo), snipe pate à la Tallyrand, and Kentucky possum with sweet potatoes, a dish that symbolized the Old South.

 National Soldiers Home – Dayton, Ohio

 After the Civil War, eleven veterans’ homes were established to provide care for disabled Union soldiers who served in the Civil War.
 One of the first and the largest of these facilities was in Dayton, Ohio where the campus covered 627 acres.
 The institution printed menus in 1878 for its Christmas dinner that featured roast venison with cranberry sauce.